Postseason

 With the expansion of 1969, the leagues were divided into two divisions each, the Eastern and Western divisions, necessitating League Championship Series, which became the first round of the postseason.
 From 1969 to 1984 these series were held as best-of-five playoffs, and from 1985 until 1993 they were best-of-seven playoffs.
 The two winners would then meet in the World Series, which became the second round of the postseason.

 There was only one exception to this scenario, and it came in the 1981 Postseason.
 It was caused by the 1981 strike.
-The strike came in the middle of the season, so a decision was made after the strike was resolved to have the leading teams of each division from before the strike - the so-called "first-half champions" - play the leaders of each division from after the strike - the "second-half champions".
-See 1981 Split Season Schedule.
+The strike came in the middle of the season, so a decision was made after the strike was resolved to have the leading teams of each division from before the strike - the so-called "first-half champions" - play the leaders of each division from after the strike - the "second-half champions" in what was an additional round of postseason play; these were the first proto-Division Series, although the experience would not be repeated for more than a decade.
+See 1981 Split Season Schedule for more information on that particular year.

 In 1994, the leagues were further divided into three divisions: Eastern, Central, and Western.
-In order for postseason play to produce a winner in an even number of match-ups, a Wild Card winner was chosen from each league.
+In order for postseason play to produce a winner in an even number of match-ups, a Wild Card winner was added from each league.
 This would be the team from each league that had the best overall record among those that did not finish first in their division.
 The three division winners along with the Wild Card winner from each league played a five-game Division Series.
 Ironically, the first year of this new arrangement did not go as planned.
 The 1994 strike cut the season short and postseason play was cancelled for the first time in 90 years.
-The first such postseason scenario took place in the 1995 Postseason.
+The first postseason under the revised scenario thus took place in 1995.

 In 2012 the postseason was expanded again with the creation of a second wild card team in each league.
 This was the scenario that prevailed until 2021.
 The now two wild card teams per league played each other in a one-game winner-take-all round hosted by the team with the better record - the Wild Card Game.
 The winner then advanced on to the Division Series to play the team with that league's best regular season record, regardless of division.

 Due to the coronavirus pandemic and the shortened regular season that resulted, the postseason was modified for the 2020 season only.
-Under this format, eight teams qualified for the postseason from each league: the first two teams in each of the three divisions, and the two teams with the next best records.
+Under that format, eight teams from each league qualified for the postseason: the first two teams in each of the three divisions, and the two teams with the next best records.
 These teams were then ranked 1 through 8, with team 1 playing team 8, in the first round and so forth.
-The Wild Card Game was scrapped, replaced by a preliminary round played entirely in the home ballparks of teams ranked 1 to 4 in a best-of-three format, the Wild Card Series.
+The Wild Card Game was scrapped, replaced by a preliminary round played entirely in the home ballparks of teams ranked 1 to 4, under a best-of-three format - the Wild Card Series.
 The postseason then continued with the Division Series as usual.

 Current postseason format[edit]